SamuelSchmidgall/SamuelSchmidgall.github.io/_pages/about.md

 ---

-I am Samuel Schmidgall, a PhD in Electrical and Computer Engineering (Robotic&Controls) @ George Mason University & a Computer Scientist @ the Space Robotics Department in the Naval Research Laboratory focusing on Robotic Learning for quadrupedal systems.
+I am Samuel Schmidgall, a PhD in Electrical and Computer Engineering (conc.
+Robotic & Controls) @ George Mason University & a Computer Scientist @ the Space Robotics Department in the Naval Research Laboratory focusing on Robotic Learning for quadrupedal systems.